intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

 - --master: the spark mater, must be a URL with the format `k8s://https://<k8s-apiserver-host>:<k8s-apiserver-port>`.
 - --deploy-mode: submit application in client/cluster mode.
 - --name: the Spark application name.
-- --conf: require to specify k8s service account, container image to use for the Spark application, driver volumes name and path, label of pods, spark driver and executor configuration, etc. You can refer to [spark configuration](https://spark.apache.org/docs/latest/configuration.html) and [spark on k8s configuration](https://spark.apache.org/docs/latest/running-on-kubernetes.html#configuration) for more details.
+- --conf: to specify k8s service account, container image to use for the Spark application, driver volumes name and path, label of pods, spark driver and executor configuration, etc. You can refer to [spark configuration](https://spark.apache.org/docs/latest/configuration.html) and [spark on k8s configuration](https://spark.apache.org/docs/latest/running-on-kubernetes.html#configuration) for more details.
 - --properties-file: the customized conf properties.
 - --py-files: the extra python packages is needed.
 - --class: scala example class name.